 Andi Sosin updates this page about teaching about the Triangle Fire and related topics.
 Please contact her or access the Triangle Open Archive (for online capture of documents, photos, audio or video) to submit artifacts and share resources; we’ll spread the word!

-NEW!
 Let’s hear it for the youth!
 Two high school freshman are building a Triangle Fire informational website for the 2014 National History Day competition.
 Thank you Quinn Wandalowski and Julia Thomas for remembering the Triangle Workers!
 Good luck!
 Click here to see their project website: http://94469316.nhd.weebly.com/

 Educational websites and Triangle Fire-related Lesson Plans: